 Any elector of the city shall be eligible to hold the office of mayor.
-Any candidate for mayor shall reside in the City of Key West at the time of qualification.
-Any elector of the city who, as of the date of qualification, resides in the district which he or she is seeking to represent shall be eligible to hold the office of city commissioner.
+Any candidate for mayor shall reside in the City of Key West at the time of qualification continuously for at least one year retroactively from the date of registration with the Supervisor of Elections Office.
+Any elector of the city who, as of the date of qualification, resides in the district which he or she is seeking to represent continuously for at least one year retroactively from the date of registration with the Supervisor of Elections Office shall be eligible to hold the office of city commissioner.
 Any person elected to represent a district shall maintain residency in that district for the term of office.
 The city commission shall be the judge of the election and qualifications of its members and of the grounds for forfeiture of their office.
 A member charged with conduct constituting grounds for forfeiture of this office shall be entitled to a public hearing on demand, and notice of such hearing shall be published in one (1) or more newspapers of general circulation in the city at least one (1) week in advance of the hearing.